matthewkuner/ASMADA/README.md

 ## FUNCTIONALITY:
 This software provides a Graphical User Interface (GUI) to allow users to easily input their own experimental data into the tool.
-This tool then performs the following functions: \
+This tool then performs the following functions:
-i) identify thermal cycles from the raw data. \
+1. identify thermal cycles from the raw data.
-ii) apply a pre-defined set of processes to determine twenty-three (23) material properties/parameters, including the four (4) transformation start/finish points.
-All but three of these properties are defined within the aforementioned ASTM standard. \
+2. apply a pre-defined set of processes to determine twenty-three (23) material properties/parameters, including the four (4) transformation start/finish points.
+All but three of these properties are defined within the aforementioned ASTM standard.
-iii) create figures showing the evolution of key properties, alongside an animation showing the tangent line fitting used to determine the transformation start/finish points. \
+3. create figures showing the evolution of key properties, alongside an animation showing the tangent line fitting used to determine the transformation start/finish points.
-iv) export the figures, animation, and a spreadsheet or txt document containing the numerical values for each of the properties obtained from each cycle.
+4. export the figures, animation, and a spreadsheet or txt document containing the numerical values for each of the properties obtained from each cycle.

 ## INSTALLATION: